kristinemlarson/gnssrefl/docs/README_vwc.md

 - For many PBO sites (but by no means all), you can find L2C data in the high-rate streams at UNAVCO.
-You don't need the high-rate data for estimating soil mositure, so I recommend you decimate to 15 seconds when you translate the RINEX file into the SNR format.
+You don't need the high-rate data for estimating soil moisture, so I recommend you decimate to 15 seconds when you translate the RINEX file into the SNR format.

-- We are planning to add teh L1 frequency to this code. *However* we were never able to successfully use the Trimble L1 data for soil moisture.
+- We are planning to add the L1 frequency to this code. *However* we were never able to successfully use the Trimble L1 data for soil moisture.
 It was simply too noisy.

 - In contrast to some Trimble data, where the L2C data are not provided, the Septentrio datastreams often